ExclamationLabs/connector-grafana/README.md

 Developed and tested in [Midpoint](https://evolveum.com/midpoint/), but also could be utilized in any [ConnId](https://connid.tirasa.net/) framework.

-The Grafana software allows you to Query, visualize, alert on, and understand data no matter where it’s stored.
+The Grafana software allows you to query, visualize, alert on, and understand data no matter where it’s stored.

 This connector allows an IAM system to Create, Read, Update, and Delete information from Grafana Open Source or Grafana Enterprise systems for automated provisioning of Users, Organizations, Data Sources, and Dashboards.

-The current release was tested on Midpoint 4.4 and 4.6 with Grafana 9.0 and 9.3
+The current release was tested on Midpoint 4.8 and 4.9 with Grafana 10.4

-This software is Copyright 2023 Exclamation Graphics.
+This software is Copyright 2025 Exclamation Graphics.
 Licensed under the Apache License, Version 2.0.

 # 2	Features